🛍☃️ WordPress 20th Anniversary! Get UP TO 40% OFF!

 Elementor Editor Interface

 Elementor’s interface follows a clean and minimal static design.
 You will see the screen is divided into two parts.
-The left half is where you select the elements, change settings, etc. On the right half, you will see your website’s live editor and a preview of what your website looks like.
+In the left half, you select the elements, change settings, etc. On the right half, you will see your website’s live editor and a preview of what your website looks like.

-If you wish to change the page settings of the page or add a widget to the page, you can do all that easily from the left part of the screen.
+If you wish to change the page settings or add a widget, you can do all that easily from the left part of the screen.

-All the changes you make on your website appears on the right side of the screen.
-The live editor shows you how your page will look like while making changes to the page.
+All the changes you make on your website appear on the right side of the screen.
+The live editor shows you how your page will look while making changes to the page.

 Also, at the bottom of the sidebar, you have buttons which give you access to the following options: